lbormann/darts-caller/README.md

 - '5' = spanish
 - '6' = dutch

+Default: '1'

-Side note: You can change the gender anytime in the web-caller.
+Side note: You can change that option anytime in the web-caller.

 #### *`-RG / --random_caller_gender`*

 Filters randomly chosen voice-pack by its gender.
-'0' means no filtering (every gender).
-By default this is '0'.

 - '0' = every gender
 - '1' = female
 - '2' = male

+Default: '0'

-Side note: You can change the gender anytime in the web-caller.
+Side note: You can change that option anytime in the web-caller.

 #### *`-CCP / --call_current_player`*

 The application will call playernames for certain events like "you require", "leg/set start", "leg/set end".
-By default this is activated.

 - '0' = call current playername deactivated
 - '1' = call current playername activated
-- '2' = call current playername also on every playerchange
+- '2' = call current playername activated also on every playerchange

+Default: '1'

 Side note: You can change that option anytime in the web-caller.

 #### *`-E / --call_every_dart`*

 The application will call every thrown dart.
-By default this is not activated.

 - '0' = call every dart deactivated
-- '1' = call every dart by calculating the multiplication of field value and multiplier (for example: you hit a triple 20, resulting in calling 60).
+- '1' = call every dart by calculating the multiplication of field value and multiplier (for example: you hit a triple 20, resulting in calling 60)
 - '2' = call every dart by calling sound-effects you setup. s1, d1, t1 to s20, d20, t20, outside, sbull, bull.
-If particular sound-file-key can't be found, it will fallback to: singleinner, singleouter, single, double, triple.
+If particular sound-file-key can't be found, it will fallback to: singleinner, singleouter, single, double, triple

+Default: '0'

 Side note: You can change that option anytime in the web-caller.

 #### *`-ETS / --call_every_dart_total_score`*

-The application will call total score if call-every-dart is active (1 or 2).
+The application will call total score if call-every-dart is active ('1' or '2').

-By default this is activated.
+- '0' = call total score deactivated
+- '1' = call total score activated

+Default: '1'

 #### *`-PCC / --possible_checkout_call`*

-If you set this to '1' the application will call possible checkouts.
-Setup sounds {playername}{yr_2-yr_170} or {2-170} as a fallback.
-If you set this to value above '1' calls won't be repeat when the count of value is reached.
-By default this is '1'.
+The application will call possible checkout every turn until given value is reached.

+Default: '1'

 Side note: You can change that option anytime in the web-caller.

 #### *`-PCCSF / --possible_checkout_call_single_file`*

+Specify which sound-file-keys should be used for "you require"-event.

-If you set this to '0' (default) the application uses two separated sound-files named: 'you_require' and 'x' (score-value).
-If you set this to '1' the application will call a possible checkout by using one file 'yr_2-yr_170'.
+- '0' = The application uses two separated sound-file-keys: 'you_require' and 'x' (score-value)
+- '1' = The application uses one sound-file-key: 'yr_2 to yr_170'

+Default: '0'

 #### *`-PCCYO / --possible_checkout_call_yourself_only`*

 If you set this to '1' the application will only call if there is a checkout possibility and the current player is you (associated to your board-id).
-Note: this functionality won't work if your board is offline.
+This functionality won't work if your board is offline.

-By default this is '0'.
+- '0' = call possible checkout for every player
+- '1' = call possible checkout only for yourself

+Default: '0'

 Side note: You can change that option anytime in the web-caller.

 #### *`-A / --ambient_sounds`*

-If you set this to value between '0.1' and '1.0' the caller will call extra sounds like crowd-shouting or whatever you like (you decide!).
-Setup sounds {ambient_*}.
+If you set this to value between '0.1' and '1.0' the application will playback sound-file-keys ambient_*.
-The configured value will be multiplied by caller_volume.
-As an example: caller_volume = '0.8' and ambient_sounds = '1.0' means your sound-volume will be 0.8 relative to your system-volume.
-By default this is '0'.
+The configured value will be multiplied by caller-volume (-V).
+As an example: caller-volume = '0.8' and ambient-sounds = '1.0' resultung in '0.8' relative to your system-volume.

+Default: '0.0'

 #### *`-AAC / --ambient_sounds_after_calls`*

-If you set this to '1' ambient_*-sounds will wait until main-calls are finished.
-By default this is not activated.
+If you set this to '1', sound-file-keys ambient_* will wait until main-calls are finished.

+Default: '0'

 #### *`-DL / --downloads`*

 If you set this to '1' the application will download available voice-packs that are not already installed.
 Installation path is the value of -M.

-By default this is activated.
+Default: '1'

 #### *`-DLL / --downloads_limit`*

 If you want to limit download-count, you can set it to x most recent.

-By default this is '3'.
+Default: '3'

 #### *`-DLLA / --downloads_language`*

 If you want to filter downloads for a specific language.
-'0' means no language-filtering (every language).
-By default this is '1' (english).

 - '0' = every language
 - '1' = english